Mariam-Amr/Python_Task1_Stars/README.md

 # Python_Task1_Stars
-Displaying a rotating star pattern
+ a Python program that displaying a rotating star pattern in many different directions